-- EU competences for environmental decision-making and the possibilities for Member States to adopt (more stringent) regulatory action; - the interplay between international environmental law and EU environmental law; particular attention will go to international climate treaty law and international regulation of environmental procedural rights, and how this impacts EU law; - human rights (ECHR) and the environment, sustainable development and the right of future generations, and procedural rights for environmental organisations and potential victims; - regulatory instruments for reducing the polluting behaviour of industries, with attention to the market-based instrument known as "emissions trading"; - enforcement of environmental law in view of EU secondary legislation establishing liability of polluters.
+- EU competences for environmental decision-making; - the interplay between international environmental law and EU environmental law; particular attention will go to international climate treaty law and international regulation of environmental procedural rights, and how this impacts EU law;

+- human rights (ECHR) and the environment, sustainable development and the right of future generations, and procedural rights for environmental organisations and potential victims; - regulatory instruments for reducing the polluting behaviour of industries, with attention to the market-based instrument known as "emissions trading" but also to governance approaches employed by the EU. - enforcement of environmental law in view of EU secondary legislation establishing liability of polluters. - recent trends of (unprecedented) climate litigation